realivanivani/realivanivani.github.io/_posts/2025-03-23-force-field-NNs-review.md

   - Parameterization
   - Overview
 ---
 In recent years, there has been a surge in research in classical Molecular Dynamics and force-field parameterization using advanced machine learning like Neural Networks.
-Since this has been the topic of my PhD work, I will try to summirize recent advancing in this field.
+Since this has been the topic of my PhD work, I wanted to explore the field and try to summirize recent advancing in this field.
+For this I wanted to test Gemini Research feature.
+Thus, this post is written by Gemini, and the results are very interesting.

+It obviously favoured some more 'online present' articles and papers, but it definitely explored more things than I could in 20 mins (that's how long it took to process).
+The writing and formatting is obviously not scientific, but it's very useful for first insights.
+Let's see

 ![image](https://github.com/user-attachments/assets/1fa232e3-43fa-4252-8f7f-713f67cac2d9)